Thats' a whole "lotta" love

 I challenge you to INTENTIONALLY grow your love for your neighbor.
 Yes your neighbors, to know them all.
 Walk down the street and talk with them about their lives, build relationships and be willing to spend time with them.
 You will be surprised how much you will grow to love them and how many of them need you.
 You might even find yourself making sacrifices for them and serving them just as Jesus did.

-Christ Culture Community Church is a group of believers in Princeton, TX dedicated to making Jesus known in their city; they are located at Willow Pond Venue in Princeton, Texas.
+Christ Culture Community Church is a group of believers in Farmersville/Princeton, TX dedicated to making Jesus known; they are located at 12 Stories Coffee Shop in Downtown Farmersville..